From Idea to Icon: The Phenomenal Rise of Drop Stop "todaY," of Innovation

 “Seatbelt?
 More Like Seat-Wallet!”: The Drop Stop Story

-It all started with Marc dropping his phone down the seat gap—although driving.
+It all started with Marc dropping his phone down the seat gap—while driving.
 Not only was it annoying, but also dangerous.
-That single moment evolved into the lightbulb that launched Drop Stop.
+That single moment became the lightbulb that launched Drop Stop.

 The concept?
 Incredibly simple: